cat-street/react-bookshelf/README.md

 * Users can log in/log out by the link of the top of the page (test id: *test-user*, test password: *12345*).
 Credentials are hardcoded into a global state.
 Errors are shown, if the username or the password is incorrect.
 * Authentication is checked by a token created in a browser during the successful sign in.

+## Updates

+* 29.05.2021 - total Redux store refactor, now it's on hooks with Toolkit

 ## Technology

 * React (functional components, hooks, router)
-* Redux
+* Redux (hooks, toolkit)
 * TypeScript
 * JavaScript (ES6)
 * Bootstrap (bootstrap-react)
 * Airbnb-typescript ESLint codestyle

 ## To Do
-* TOTAL REDUX STORE REDESIGN (I know, I know)
 * Ascending/Descending sorting by multiple clicks
-* A separate /search route
+* A separate '/search' route
-* A /category route
+* A '/category' route
 * Forms validation
 * Ability to delete comments
 * Ability to add new books